Gazipaşa: Geography

 The district of Gazipaşa stands on a narrow strip of coast between the Mediterranean Sea and the high Taurus Mountains rising steeply behind (highest point the 2253m "Deliktaş".
 Prehistoric animal remains (shelled sea animals) can be found at many locations in the mountains.
 Before these were the Taurus Mountains (Paleozoic Age) these peaks were below the sea.

 The coast road is winding Alanya, but good with four lanes in places making Gazipaşa easy to access from Antalya and Alanya.
 From Gazipaşa east the road is two lanes but in the process of being improved to four.
 It is 80 km to the next town Anamur which takes two hours to drive).
 The remote rocky hillsides are home to snakes, scorpions and other wildlife such as deer, rabbits, wild boar, wild sheep and badgers.
 There is 50 km of coastline, half of which is sandy beach and rocky stretches with small coves that can be used for swimming.
 The beaches of Gazipaşa are used as nesting grounds by loggerhead sea turtles.
 Construction is forbidden in these sea turtle areas.

 The local economy depends on agriculture and the land of the coastal strip is used for growing fruits and vegetables, especially citrus fruits and bananas.
 The mountainous areas have many fruit orchards and in recent years a large number of glasshouses have been built to produce crops such as cucumbers, strawberries and artichokes all year round in both locations.
 Some grain is grown and there is also much animal husbandry animals in the summer these animals are grazed higher in the mountains.
 Gazipasa has a dam (Gökçeler Barajı).
 There is also some forestry and fishing but only small industry.
 Its current mayor is Mehmet Ali Yılmaz.

-Gazipaşa has not experienced the tourist boom of neighbouring Alanya but there are now efforts being made to attract tourists to the district by building a yacht marina and an international airport.
-Tourist attractions include some sites from antiquity, caves, beaches, the opportunity to appreciate the marvellous Taurus Mountain scenery with mountain walking or motor touring.
+Gazipaşa has not experienced the tourist boom of neighbouring Alanya but there are efforts being made to attract tourists to the district by building a yacht marina and an international airport.
+Tourist attractions include some sites from antiquity, caves, beaches, and the opportunity for mountain walking or motor touring in the Taurus Mountains.

 The Gazipaşa-Alanya Airport, opened in 2010, serves the tourist economies of Alanya, Anamur and Yeşilöz.